UPetersen/LibreMonitor/README.md

 ##Similar projects

 * [LimiTTer](https://github.com/JoernL/LimiTTer).
-Similar device, but data is sent to [xDrip+](https://github.com/jamorham/xDrip-plus) Android app.
+Similar device, but data is sent to [xDrip+](https://github.com/jamorham/xDrip-plus), an Android app.
 * [Freestyle Libre Alarm](https://github.com/pimpimmi/LibreAlarm/wiki).
-Uses as Sony smart watch to read date from the Freestyle Libre and send it to and Android phone.
+Uses as Sony smart watch to read data from the Freestyle Libre and send it to an Android phone.
 * [Bluereader](https://www.startnext.com/bluereader) project by [Sandra Kessler](http://unendlichkeit.net/wordpress/) who got funding to build a small neat device.
+I intend to adapt this project to work with bluereader once the first devices are available.
+* [Android reader application](https://github.com/vicktor/FreeStyleLibre-NFC-Reader) by Viktor Bautista that was helpful at the beginning of this work.

 ##More information to follow soon.